 XIV.
 Additional Procedures

-The chairperson of the Graduate Student Appeals Panel, in consultation with the chairperson of the Graduate Education Committee or his/her designee and under specific, compelling facts, may modify procedures or establish additional procedures for the conduct of hearings in order to ensure that they are conducted in a fair and orderly manner, provided that such procedures shall not be inconsistent with the procedures stated herein.
+The chairperson of the Graduate Appeals Panel, in consultation with the chairperson of the Graduate Education Committee or their designee and under specific, compelling facts, may modify procedures or establish additional procedures for the conduct of hearings in order to ensure that they are conducted in a fair and orderly manner, provided that such procedures shall not be inconsistent with the procedures stated herein.
 Whenever possible, all parties must be notified of any modifications and additions to procedures in advance of the hearing.

 XV.
 Withdrawal of an Appeal

 The appellant may submit a written request to withdraw the appeal at any time.
-The appeal file will be disposed in accordance to Section XII of this document.

 XVI.
 Finality